wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 **Data Processing**

-We then connect these Azure Functions to IoTHub with Stream Analytic and also using blob storage that store the reference data product snapshot for Steam Analytic to combine these product data with the client analytic data for richer PowerBI output.
+We then connect these Azure Functions to IoTHub with Stream Analytics and also using blob storage that store the reference data product snapshot for Steam Analytic to combine for richer PowerBI output.

 ![Stream Analytic]({{site.baseurl}}/images/TofugearImages/Tofugear-StreamAnalytic.jpg)

-Sample of Stream Analytic combing the client data and product and output to PowerBI
+Sample of Stream Analytic combing the client data and product reference to output to PowerBI
 ```
 SELECT
     skus.id as sku_id,